xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

 </tbody>
 </table>

-Katalon Studio auto-generates JUnit report with all executed test cases in test suites 1, 2, 3, and 4.
+Katalon Studio auto-generates JUnit reports with all executed test cases in test suites 1, 2, 3, and 4.

 > Learn more about how to create and execute a test suite collection in [Test Suite Collection](https://docs.katalon.com/katalon-studio/docs/test-suite-collection.html#manage-execution-information)

 ### Terminate Test Suite Collection In Parallel Mode

-Given that you have a test suite collection that has 10 test suites, Instances = 3.
+Given that you have a test suite collection that has 10 test suites with 3 parallel instances.
 You set the ``maxFailedTests=100`` (T = 100).

 >**Notes**:
 >